vanyle/ASG/README.md

 - Generate short HTML with fast load times by building dependencies and only including them when necessary
 - **Standalone executable** (no dependencies)
 - View your website as you type and save with **live reloading**.
+- Incremental build support
-- Reasonable (sub-second) build times
+- Reasonable (sub-second) build times, even when incremental builds are disabled

 ## Why / Use-cases